WtirexxX/Treach-Engine-Source-Code/README.md

-# Friday Night Funkin Thearch Engine
+# Friday Night Funkin Thearch Engine // how to compile

 IF YOU MAKE A MOD AND DISTRIBUTE A MODIFIED / RECOMPILED VERSION, YOU MUST OPEN SOURCE YOUR MOD AS WELL